-(i) Trade receivables
+(i) Trade receivables and contract assets

-For trade receivables that do not have a significant financing component, the Union applies a simplified approach in calculating expected credit losses (ECLs) which requires lifetime expected credit losses to be recognised from initial recognition of the receivables.

-Therefore, the Union does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
+For trade receivables that do not have a significant financing component, the Union applies a simplified approach in calculating ECLs.
+Therefore, the [reporting unit] does not track changes in credit risk but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Union has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.